Roche Rock, Cornwall.

 We were fortunate to be here while there were few other visitors about.

-This image is one that I have also used as part of a series of more impressionistic images using a process I have been developing.
+This image is one that I have also used as part of a series of more impressionistic images using a process I have been experimenting with.

 I would imagine that in summer this could become a very crowded place as the chapel is quite small with only one way up to it as far as I could tell.We didn’t climb the ladder to the chapel itself as it was the outer walls that we were interested in.